MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-work-sandbox-entitlements.md

 When you develop in a Docker sandbox, the Essential experience is automatically assigned to you (you set the experience on the **Company Information** page), which makes it difficult to test how a user with the Premium plan assigned will experience what you have developed.

 > [!NOTE]
 > There is no license check in a Docker Sandbox except for on Purchase and Sales documents.
-There is a different behavior in these documents as the **Team Member License** has partial access.
-In particular Invoices, Orders, Quotes and Credit Memos share the same table and the **Team Member License** has access only to Quotes.
+There is a different behavior in these documents as the **TEAMMEMBER** license has partial access.
+In particular Invoices, Orders, Quotes and Credit Memos share the same table and the **TEAMMEMBER** license has access only to Quotes.

 ## Setup for users with different plans